Sussex County, Delaware: Government

 Sussex County's government is composed of an elected county council and various elective executive heads of departments.
 The county council has five members, who serve four-year terms; all are elected from single-member districts.
 They form the legislative authority of the county, and choose a "County Administrator" or executive.

-The county council members are Council President Michael H. Vincent (R, District 1), Samuel R. Wilson Jr. (R, District 2), Vice President Irwin G. Burton III (R, District 3), Douglas B. Hudson (R, District 4), and John L. Rieley (R, District 5).
+The county council members are Council President Michael H. Vincent (R, District 1), Cynthia Green (R, District 2), Mark Schaeffer (R, District 3), Douglas B. Hudson (R, District 4), and Vice President John L. Rieley (R, District 5).

 The additional offices of Clerk of the Peace, Register of Deeds, Register of Wills and Sheriff are elected at-large.
-These positions are held by Norman A. Jones Jr. (R), Scott Dailey (R), Cynthia Green (R), and Robert Lee (R), respectively.
+These positions are held by Norman A. Jones Jr. (R), Alexandra Reed Baker (R), Gregory Fuller (R), and Robert Lee (R), respectively.

 Sussex County is split between five state senate districts and nine state house districts.